Workers' Compensation | General Information

 - Provide the Workers' Compensation team with copies of all reports and notes from the treating physician(s).

-3. Complete the Supervisor/Manager/ Chair section of the 'Work Related Report of Injury/Illness Form' (page 2) .PDF
+3. Complete the Supervisor/Manager/ Chair section of the 'Employee's Report of Work-Related Incident, Injury or Illness' (page 2) .PDF

 - Fax or e-mail a copy to EHS as soon as possible, but no later than 24 hours from the date the injury is reported to the Supervisor.
 EHS will send the employee the DWC1 form after the injury is reported by the Supervisor.